yzlin/react-native-audio-api/internal-docs/basic-interfaces.md

 ### StereoPannerNode

 The `StereoPannerNode` interface represents a stereo panning node that allows you to control the position of sound in stereo space.
+Inherits from `AudioNode`.

 #### Attributes